nodejs/node/doc/api/stream.md

     **Default**: `true`.
 * `callback` {Function} A callback function that takes an optional error argument.
+* Returns: {Function} A cleanup function which removes all registered listeners.

 A function to get notified when a stream is no longer readable, writable or has experienced an error or a premature close event.